yennanliu/CS_basics/doc/faq/faq_JVM.md

 	- https://cloud.tencent.com/developer/article/1648836

 ### 2) Difference between JVM heap, stack ?
-- JVM `heap`
-	- storage class
-	- shared by all threads in JVM

 - JVM `stack`
 	- storage stack frame, local var
 	- smaller than heap in general
 	- NOT shared by different threads. used by local thread only
+- JVM `heap`
+	- storage class
+	- shared by all threads in JVM
 - Ref
 	- https://github.com/yennanliu/JavaHelloWorld

 ### 3) Explain JVM GC ?
-GC stragegy ? algorithm ?
+GC strategy ? algorithm ?
 - 5W1H
 	- Where ?
 		- JVM heap
 	- Why ?
 		- prevent `memory leakage`. in order to use memory efficiently
 	- What ?
-		- GC "recycle" obj which are will not be used anymore
+		- GC "recycle" object which NOT used anymore
 	- When ?
 		- Reference counting : remove when "reference count = 0".
 But NOT working when "cyclic reference"
 		- Tracing : tranverse ("dependence tree") from GC root, if not in visited list, means not used, then remove them